OlimilO1402/KORG_Read_pcg/README.md

 .pcg-files can be found e.g. in the download-section of korgforums.com http://www.korgforums.com/downloads.htm

-This VB-code i created in mid 2009 after i bought my very portable X50-Synth.
+I started this project in mid 2009 after i bought my very portable X50-Synth.
 It is just a tiny sample project.
 Maybe it can not read every pcg-file, but it could serve as a starting point for your own implementations, or maybe just in case you want to see whats inside this or that pcg-file.